![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "May I see it?"
 Jason requested.

 "Sure!
-I guess so," I replied.
-Not really happy with Shadow suddenly getting a surprise inspection from a stranger.
+I guess so," I replied-- though not really happy with Shadow suddenly getting a surprise inspection from a stranger.

 We all walked to Shadow's location, where Jason then gave him a once-over.
 I regretted not having repaired all the latest battle damages yet-- or even cleaned Shadow up a bit (some fast food trash from the trip lay inside, and his windows and floor mats were dirty).